5 Statistical Inference and Hypothesis Testing

 Test Null Hypothesis (\(H_0\)) Applied To

-These tests form a core part of the data analyst’s toolkit.
-In the sections that follow, we demonstrate how to apply them using real-world data and R, guiding you through both interpretation and implementation.
+These tests each serve a specific purpose and together form a core part of the data analyst’s toolkit.
+The following sections demonstrate how to apply them to real examples from the churnCredit dataset, providing guidance on both interpretation and implementation in R.

 5.5 One-sample t-test

-The one-sample t-test evaluates whether the mean of a numerical variable in a population is equal to a given value.
-It is typically applied when we want to compare a sample mean to a theoretical expectation or business assumption.
-The test statistic follows a t-distribution, which accounts for added uncertainty when the population standard deviation is unknown and must be estimated from the sample.
+The one-sample t-test assesses whether the mean of a numerical variable in a population equals a specified value.
+It is commonly used when organisations compare sample evidence with a theoretical expectation or business assumption.
+Because the population standard deviation is usually unknown, the test statistic follows a t-distribution and incorporates additional uncertainty arising from estimating variability based on the sample.

 • Two-tailed test: \[ \begin{cases} H_0: \mu = \mu_0 \\ H_a: \mu \neq \mu_0 \end{cases} \]